magento/devdocs/guides/v2.0/frontend-dev-guide/templates/template-security.md

 * Other of previously mentioned.
 Output is not escaped.
 Test is red.

-Developers should filter phtml-templates of their modules by `/* @escapeNotVerified */` annotation and check "echo" output in them.
+Developers should filter PHTML-templates of their modules by `/* @escapeNotVerified */` annotation and check "echo" output in them.

 In case output doesn't need escaping, replace `/* @escapeNotVerified */` by`/* @noEscape */` annotation.

-Otherwise, make changes according to xss-safe output rules and remove `/* @escapeNotVerified */` annotation.
+Otherwise, make changes according to xss-safe output rules and remove `/* @escapeNotVerified */`.